GSA/open-gsa-redesign/_apidocs/acquisition-subaward-reporting-public-api.md

 Status Name | Value
 ----- | -----
-Published | Returns all published subaward information pertaining to contract.
-If no status is passed, the default will return all published records.
+Published | Returns all published subaward information for a contract.
+If no status is passed as a parameter, Published is the default value.
-Deleted | Returns deleted records that were submitted for the contract.
-Delete must be passed as a status to return deleted records
+Deleted | Returns deleted records submitted for a contract.
+Delete must be passed as a status to return deleted records.

 ## GET Acquisition Response Parameters

-Based on the request parameters, the API response shall return a JSON summarized view of the subawards.
-The Acquisition Subaward Reporting Public API offers several response elements that are described in the following sections.
+The Acquisition Subaward Reporting Public API offers response parameters described in this section.
+The API response returns a JSON summarized view of the subawards based on your request filters.

 Field Name	| Description | Data Type|Applicable Versions
 ----- | ----- | ----- | -----